Continuing Education Activity

 - Outline the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by craniopharyngioma.

 Pediatric craniopharyngioma could be considered one of the most complex neurosurgical pathologies in the pediatric population.
-The tumor's proximity to essential neural structures makes it challenging to manage pediatric populations.
+The tumor's proximity to essential neural structures makes it challenging to manage.
 In children, these structures are still maturing and are extremely sensitive, both to the craniopharyngioma and the treatments that might be used for treatment can lead to further complications.
 This article reviews the most important aspects of this pathology in the pediatric population.

 Craniopharyngioma is a benign tumor of the central nervous system (CNS); however, malignant cases have been reported.
 It is a partly cystic embryonic malformation of the sellar/parasellar region.

 Craniopharyngioma has an incidence of 0.5 to 2 cases per million persons per year.
 Craniopharyngiomas can be recognized at any age.
 It is generally considered as a pediatric disease accounting for 1.2-4% of all intracranial tumors, however, approximately half of the craniopharyngiomas are diagnosed in adults.
 It has a classical bimodal age distribution, with an increased incidence rate in 5 to 14 years and 50 to 74 years of age.
 There is no statistical difference in the incidence based on gender, race, and geographical location.
-Familial cases of craniopharyngioma have been reported only in 2 families.
+Familial cases of craniopharyngioma have been reported only in two families.

 Craniopharyngioma has a very high recurrence rate of approximately 50%.
 It also has high survival rates (83% to 96% five-year survival and 65% to 100% 10-year survival) but also carries similar rates of morbidity, with almost all patients developing some sequelae.

 There are two major theories of the development of craniopharyngioma: the embryonic theory and the metaplastic theory.
-These two theories correlate with the two histologic subtypes of craniopharyngiomas; that is adamantinomatous craniopharyngioma (ACP) and papillary craniopharyngioma (PCP).
+These two theories correlate with the two histologic subtypes of craniopharyngiomas; adamantinomatous craniopharyngioma (ACP) and papillary craniopharyngioma (PCP).

 The embryonic theory is related to the development of ACP, which is a more common subtype and can affect all age groups but especially the pediatric population.
 During embryogenesis, there is an outpouching of the ectodermal roof of the stomodeum.
-This outpouching, known as Rathke's pouch, extends cranially towards the floor of the diencephalon to later form the adenohypophysis or anterior pituitary gland.
+This outpouching, known as Rathke pouch, extends cranially towards the floor of the diencephalon to later form the adenohypophysis or anterior pituitary gland.
 While migrating cranially, its extension forms the craniopharyngeal duct which later involutes.
 On some occasions, involution is not total, and remnants of ectodermal cells can be present.
 These embryonic cells can proliferate around the extension of the craniopharyngeal duct and develop into a craniopharyngioma.
 Somatic mutation in the CTNNB1 is proposed to be responsible for ACP development.
 CTNNb1 mutation is a point mutation in exon 3 leading to excessive β-catenin protein thus activating the WNT signaling pathway leading to cell proliferation, invasion, and development of a tumor.

 The metaplastic theory is related to the development of PCP, which is primarily seen in adults.
 There have been cases reported in the literature of papillary squamous and mixed subtypes presenting in children.
 The adenohypophyseal cells of the pars tuberalis can undergo metaplasia and result in the formation of squamous cell nests; which further proliferates and leads to PCP.
 Somatic mutation in BRAF has been associated with PCP.
-BRAF activated the mitogen-activated protein kinase(MAPK) pathways; which is usually upregulated in cancer.
+BRAF activated the mitogen-activated protein kinase(MAPK) pathways; which are usually upregulated in cancer.

 Craniopharyngiomas are histologically benign World Health Organization (WHO) grade I tumors.
 There are two histologic subtypes of craniopharyngiomas: adamantinomatous and papillary.